Skip to main content

 Key information

 Grade II listed Fitzroy House is one of Lewes' most notable and iconic properties.
-Built in memory of Henry Fitzroy MP, the property was built in 1862 as a private memorial library commissioned by his wife Hannah and designed by architect Sir George Gilbert Scott, best known for the Albert Memorial.
-The building became the first public library for Lewes in 1896, frequented by Virginia Woolf and then was only relinquished, needing more space, in 1956.
-A glorious Victorian gothic building with its own clock tower, a balcony to the Eastgate Centre and an octagonal glazed atrium roof, are the main features, with the west elevation having a triple arch with circular window and gothic pillared arched window to the hall.
-The Friends of Lewes rescued the property and the Franks family lived there for some 40 years, refurbished and rebuilding.
-Internally, there is the extraordinary Fitzroy Octagonal Room, a literary space.
-It is surrounded by an exceptional wood constructed octagonal minstrel gallery with 6 feature shuttered windows and originally a central fountain, but currently with staging and a bar.
-The entrance hall has classic gothic arches, stone pillars with a shaped turquoise ceiling and a stairway with cast iron balustrades and wooden handrail.
+Built in 1862 as a memorial to Henry Fitzroy, MP for Lewes for 24 years, it was commissioned by his wife Hannah (nee Rothschild) and designed by architect Sir George Gilbert Scott, best known for the Albert Memorial and The St Pancras Hotel.
+The building became the first public library for Lewes from 1896, (even frequented by Virginia Woolf!), until 1955.
+The Friends of Lewes rescued the property from demolition and the Franks family lived there for some 40 years, refurbished and rebuilding.
+Internally, there is the extraordinary Fitzroy Octagonal Room with a domed glass roof, surrounded by an exceptional wood constructed minstrel gallery with 6 feature windows below, 5 of them with the original shutters, and 6 circular windows above, currently used as an event and exhibition space.
+The entrance hall has the original tiled floor, classic gothic arches, stone pillars with a shaped turquoise ceiling and a stairway with cast iron balustrades and wooden handrail.
 The private sitting room is the double-fronted reading room with an open fire.
 The building has high ceilings to rooms throughout.
-The ground floor has a kitchen to the front of the building and ground floor cloakroom, as well as a rear utility room, shower room and separate bedroom with double doors to a most attractive south facing walled garden to the rear.
-The first floor has two bedrooms, one with feature ensuite and a central bedroom which could have a separate entrance to the largest double front bedroom.
+The ground floor has a kitchen to the front of the building and cloakroom, as well as a rear bedroom, shower room, toilet and a utility room with double glazed doors to a most attractive south facing walled garden.
+The first floor has two bedrooms, one with feature ensuite, and the Clock Room, a central study/library room leading to an external balcony.
 The attractive landing leads to the minstrel gallery.
-The property has approximately 2,800 sq.ft. of accommodation, in need of some refurbishment, but with exceptional features including wood block flooring.
+The property has approximately 2,800 sq.ft. of accommodation

 ACCOMMODATION WITH APPROXIMATE MEASUREMENTS COMPRISES:-